-- 5.42.
-Option (B) would consist of guidelines containing broader criteria so as to capture a larger number of arrangements. - 5.43.
-Benefits and costs for supervisory authorities If the Guidelines contained broader criteria regarding what arrangements qualify as material, supervisory authorities would potentially receive the calculations described in Guidelines from 6 to 14 for a larger number of ring-fenced funds.
+- 5.38.
+Option (B) would consist of Guidelines containing broader criteria so as to capture a larger number of arrangements. - 5.39.
+Benefits and costs for supervisory authorities If the Guidelines contained broader criteria regarding what arrangements qualify as material, supervisory authorities would potentially receive the calculations described in the Guidelines for a larger number of ring-fenced funds.
 They would thus have more information regarding ring-fenced funds and their impact upon the solvency of undertakings.
-This increased transparency might help them to ensure an appropriate degree of policyholder protection in support of their regulatory objectives. - 5.44.
+This increased transparency might help them to ensure an appropriate degree of policyholder protection in support of their regulatory objectives. - 5.40.
 Broader criteria might also encourage greater accuracy in how undertakings measure their own funds and capital requirements, given the existence of restrictions on undertakings' use of assets or own funds.
-Undertakings' capital position would thus more accurately reflect their risk profile, consistent with supervisory authorities' regulatory objectives. - 5.45.
-EIOPA did not identify any clear costs to supervisory authorities posed by option (B). - 5.46.
-Benefits and costs for undertakings If the Guidelines contained broader criteria regarding what arrangements qualify as material, undertakings with small but material ring-fenced funds (which meet Guideline [5's] materiality criteria) may benefit from greater accuracy in how they measure their own funds and capital requirements, given the existence of genuine restrictions on undertakings' use of restricted assets or own funds.
-Undertakings' capital position would be more consistent with their risk profile. - 5.47.
-However, undertakings may incur higher administration costs if broader criteria increase the number of ring-fenced funds for which the notional Solvency Capital Requirements have to be computed, potential adjustments to own funds considered, and reduced scope for diversification taken into account.
-Undertakings may also incur higher capital compliance costs in relation to small but material ring-fenced funds (which would be non-material under narrower criteria), given the potential for: - deductions of surplus own funds held within these ring-fenced funds from total own funds; and - reduced scope for diversification between ring-fenced funds and the remaining part of the undertaking's business. - 5.48.
-Benefits and costs for policyholders Policyholders would likely benefit from broader criteria regarding materiality.
+Undertakings' capital position would thus more accurately reflect their risk profile, consistent with supervisory authorities' regulatory objectives. - 5.41.
+EIOPA did not identify any clear costs to supervisory authorities posed by option (B).

+- 5.42.
+Benefits and costs for undertakings If the Guidelines contained broader criteria regarding what arrangements qualify as material, undertakings with relatively small but material ring-fenced funds (i.e. which would satisfy broader criteria for materiality) may benefit from greater accuracy in how they measure their own funds and capital requirements, given the existence of genuine restrictions on undertakings' use of restricted assets or own funds.
+Undertakings' capital position would be more consistent with their risk profile. - 5.43.
+However, undertakings may incur higher administration costs if broader criteria increase the number of ring-fenced funds for which the notional SCR have to be computed, potential adjustments to own funds considered, and reduced scope for diversification taken into account.
+Undertakings may also incur higher capital compliance costs in relation to small but material ring-fenced funds (which would be non-material under narrower criteria), given the potential for: - deductions of surplus own funds held within these ring-fenced funds from total own funds; and - reduced scope for diversification between ring-fenced funds and the remaining part of the undertaking's business. - 5.44.
+Benefits and costs for policyholders Policyholders would be likely to benefit from broader criteria regarding materiality.
 Broader criteria would encourage greater accuracy in how undertakings measure their own funds and capital requirements, given the existence of restrictions on undertakings' use of assets or own funds.
 Undertakings' capital position would thus more accurately reflect their risk profile, enhancing policyholder protection.
 Additionally, supervisory authorities may have more information on ring-fenced funds and their impact upon the solvency of undertakings.
-This increased transparency might help them to ensure an appropriate degree of policyholder protection. - 5.49.
-EIOPA did not identify any clear costs to policyholders posed by option (B).
+This increased transparency might help them to ensure an appropriate degree of policyholder protection. - 5.45.
+EIOPA did not identify any clear costs to policyholders posed by Option (B).